 - You earn less than $34,762 per year, and want to increase your contribution rate to help get the full $521 government contribution.

 - You are happy with a KiwiSaver fund’s restrictions on withdrawals, as you don’t think you’re disciplined enough to save a larger amount of money.
-In this case increasing your KiwiSaver contributions will help lock more of your money away.
+In this case increasing your KiwiSaver contributions will help lock more of your money away from the temptation of spending it.

 The content of this article is based on my personal opinion and should not be considered financial advice.
 The information should never be used without first assessing your own personal and financial situation, and conducting your own research.
 You may wish to consult with an authorised financial adviser before making any investment decisions.